User Case: How Do I Transfer Photos from Flickr to Google Photos?

 ► Google Photos:

-1. Google Photos provides the intelligent search for images so you can find the images you need faster and more accurately.
+1. Google Photos provides an intelligent search for images so you can find the images you need faster and more accurately.

 2. Android, iOS, and web applications are achievable now.